Introduction

 Testing the accuracy of charge measurements is a much harder problem.
 Spiking in a defined ratio of CC and CCA-ending oligo to the ligation reaction is a common approach, but this ignores the possible incompleteness of the Whitfeld reaction.
 It is also possible to compare to charge measured by Northern blotting, but this presents a different set of issues with probe annealing, band resolution etc. As an alternative, we made a charge titration by mixing different proportions of intact and deacylated RNA allowing us to predict and measure charge levels of over 150 transcripts (Figure 5, panel A).
 The results showed excellent proportionality between predicted and measured charge across the full range of values (Figure 5, panel B), thus indicating that the charge measurements are highly accurate.
 This experiment also confirmed our previous observations that barcode bias is limited to the l4Sp adapter, which is consistently overestimating charge (Figure 5, panel C).
 Additionally, no bias was found in independently prepared sequencing libraries or any of the different mixing proportions of intact and deacylated RNA (Figure 5—figure Supplement 2).

-Charge titration shows linearity over the full range of charge measurements.
 (A) Schematic illustration of the method to generate samples with predictable charge percentages.
-(B) Titration data for a representative tRNA transcript, Val-TAC-2-1, with the red line indicating proportionality between predicted and measured charge.
+(B) Titration data for a representative tRNA transcript, Val-TAC-2-1, with the red line indicating equality between predicted and measured charge.
 For reference, the best and worst fitting tRNA transcripts are shown in Figure 5—figure Supplement 1.
 (C) Error binned by adapter barcode.
 Error is the percentage point difference between the measured vs. predicted charge for all transcripts in the bin.

-Figure 5—figure supplement 2.
-Error binned by sequencing run and titration sample.
+Charge titration prediction error binned by sequencing run and titration sample.

 Inspired by Evans et al. (2017), which used radiolabeling techniques to generate a single accurate tRNA charge reference point, we developed a 50% charge control using 3’ phosphorylation as protection from periodate oxidation.
 This control was spiked into samples before the Whitfeld reaction and showed a mean charge of 50.36% and a standard deviation of 1.11 percentage points (Figure 5—figure Supplement 3, panel B), thus further validating the measurement accuracy of our method.

 tRNA aminoacylations are prone to hydrolysis and the effect of pH and temperature on their decay rates has previously been studied (Hentzen et al., 1972).
 Interestingly, Peacock et al. (2014) found that the aminoacylation half-life appeared to be determined solely by the identity of the amino acid attachment and not affected significantly by the tRNA sequence or RNA modifications.
 However, most of the tRNAs used in this study were derived from in vitro transcription and only a limited set of RNA modifications were tested; additionally, the study did not cover all 20 native amino acids.
-Having developed an accurate method for measuring tRNA charge on over a hundred samples in a single sequencing run, we wanted to use this to determine the aminoacylation half-lifes of tRNA transcripts with their native RNA modifications.
+Having developed an accurate method for measuring tRNA charge on over a hundred samples in a single sequencing run, we wanted to use this to determine the aminoacylation half-lives of tRNA transcripts with their native RNA modifications.

 We used RNA purified from the H1299 cell line, starting at high tRNA charge (Figure 2, panel F), and tracked the aminoacylation decay over time after switching to physiological buffer (pH=7.2) and incubating at 20°C, similar to Peacock et al. (2014).
 After sampling 11 timepoints with 4 replicates, charge measurements for each transcript were fitted to a first-order decay function to estimate the half-life of each transcripts (Supplementary file 4), as exemplified by the representative transcript Lys-TTT-3-1 (Figure 6, panel A).
-When transcripts were grouped by their cognate amino acid, we could confirm that the half-lifes are indeed determined mostly by aminoacylation identity and that they span a 37 fold range (Figure 6, panel B).
+When transcripts were grouped by their cognate amino acid, we could confirm that the half-lives are indeed determined mostly by aminoacylation identity and that they span a 37 fold range (Figure 6, panel B).
 Our half-life estimates are highly correlated with those reported by Peacock et al. (2014), but surprisingly ours appear to be approximately 4 fold higher despite using the same incubation temperature and a similar buffer, with only slightly lower pH (7.2 vs. 7.5; Figure 6—figure Supplement 1, panel B).

-Measuring aminoacylation half-life using charge tRNA-Seq.
 (A) Aminoacylation decay for a representative tRNA transcript Lys-TTT-3-1 over the 11 timepoints sampled.
 For reference, the best and worst fitting tRNA transcripts are shown in Figure 6—figure Supplement 2.
 The fitted first-order decay to estimate the aminoacylation half-life is shown as a red line.
 Similar dashed lines are plotted in green for the bootstrapped 95% confidence interval (these are hard to see).
 (B) Aminoacylation half-life estimates grouped by amino acid.
 Each marker represents one transcript, errorbars are bootstrapped 95% confidence intervals of the mean.
 (C) Distribution of aminoacylation half-life estimates for tRNAGln and tRNAThr transcripts grouped by discriminator base identity.
 Errorbars are bootstrapped 95% confidence intervals.
 For the single transcripts with G or A discriminator base the bootstrap is performed on measurement replicates while for the U discriminator base it is performed on the transcript observations.

-Figure 6—figure supplement 1.
 RNA integrity and comparison to previous half-life values.

 It seems counterintuitive that the aminoacylation half-life should be completely unaffected by the tRNA sequence; however, as the amino acid is attached to the invariant CCA-end, the nucleotides most proximal to the ester bond are the same for all tRNAs.
 The most proximal non-invariant nucleotide is the discriminator base.
 Because we sample all transcripts, we are able to observe that the discriminator base is indeed likely to influence the half-life and that a purine base appears to promote a longer aminoacylation half-life than a uracil (Figure 6, panel C).